NicoloMoretti/barracks/docs/scripting-guide.md

 > NEWLINE characters / '\n' are meaningful in barracks.
 They are used to TERMINATE statements, adding more before beginning a new statements however is allowed and has no effect.

 > [!TIP]
-> Rules split automatically if too long
+> Rules split automatically if too long.

 ## Getting started